d2Dreamer/d2Dreamer/README.md

 UK-based Full Stack Developer, involved in the Cryptosphere since 2013 and have been building in it ever since.

 Current Projects:
-- Alpaca Network
+- Alpaca Network - Web3 Dex & Token Launcher with AI Inference platform
-- PacaCasino - Solo Project bringing various gambling games to Base Blockchain with fully verifiable fairness onchain.
 - InvestInsight - Track Web3, Stocks & Shares and property assets all in one place, with a social aspect.
 - Decentratech - Various Web3 dApps.
+- Utmost Utopia - Car Dealership
+- TM-Hub - Personal project for Trackmania community in which users can track player and campaign stats.

 Past Projects:
 - Web3